Integral Chow rings of modular compactifications of $\mathcal{M}_{1,n\leq 6}$: The integral Chow ring of for every

-where $\delta_\emptyset$ is the fundamental class of the substack of curves having a non-separating node.
-With this notation, the Getzler's relation can be formulated as
+and $\tau_0=[\Nod_{[4]}]$, the fundamental class of the locus of curves with a non-separating node, Getzler's relation can be formulated as follows:

-It is natural to ask whether this relation holds with integral coefficients as well.
-We can further ask if it holds on $\Mbar_{1,n}(Q)$ as well. \begin{proposition} The following relation holds in $A^2(\Gcal_{1,4})$:
+It is natural to ask whether this relation holds with integral coefficients as well, or whether it holds on every $\Mbar_{1,n}(Q)$.
+With this goal in mind we establish the following. \begin{proposition} The following relation holds in $A^2(\Gcal_{1,4})$: